 Is there any conflict of interest?

-Why was the website created?
+Why was the site created?
 Was it to provide health information or promote a product or natural therapy?

 Health and medical information often changes

 Check to find the date the information was posted.
-Is the website updated regularly?
+Is the site updated regularly?
 Make sure the information reflects the most current thinking and scientific findings available.

-Websites asking for your personal details must explain what they will use them for.
-You should read the Privacy Statement on a website you visit, to ensure any information you supply will be kept confidential, not sold to a third party and that ongoing communications from the site will only be sent at your request.
+Sites asking for your personal details must explain what they will use them for.
+You should read the Privacy Statement on a site you visit, to ensure any information you supply will be kept confidential, not sold to a third party and that ongoing communications from the site will only be sent at your request.